Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition

-A crucial difference with the SK model is the temperature-dependence of the cavity fluctuations.
-In the paramagnetic phase of the SK model, the variance $L$ of the cavity field is temperature-independent (equal to $J^{2}(1-q) = J^{2}$~\cite{mezard_spin-glass}, because the overlap $q$ vanishes in the paramagnetic state).
-In the model analyzed here, instead, $L^{\alpha \beta}$ has a nontrivial temperature dependence, which has to be analyzed explicitly.

-In principle, $L^{\alpha \beta}$ could be computed directly from the second moment of $C_{2}'{}^{\alpha \beta}$.
+In principle, $L^{\alpha \beta}$ could be computed directly from the second moment $C_{2}'{}^{\alpha \beta} = L^{\alpha \beta}$.
 This however requires to compute correlation functions in the cavity system.
-In the following, we use a different approach, which is similar to the method of matching effective single-site problems, used in field-theoretical approaches~\cite{georges_rmp_1996, de-dominicis_pr_1980, lopatin_prb_2002, wu_prb_2004}.
+In the following, we use a different approach, based on self-consistency conditions analogue to the self-consistency of effective single-site problems in DMFT and other field-theoretical approaches~\cite{de-dominicis_pr_1980, georges_rmp_1996, wu_prb_2004, lopatin_prb_2002}.